TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 ## Section 1 - Setup New Virtual Machines

 My network stack is currently running 4 machines in a proxmox cluster.
 I wanted to look for something semi/fully automated when creating new virtual machines.
-I landed on using templates and terraform to build new cloned vm's
+I landed on using templates and Terraform to build new cloned vm's.

+Please check this page <> for the terraform setup of my two dns servers.
+If you don't have terraform setup, and are doing things manually. you will need to have.

+- 2 Virtual/Physical machines -